Lawns were made to be mowed, not meowed.

 The bottom line: Common grass is generally safe for cats to eat in moderation and may actually be beneficial.
-There’s not always a need to limit their behaviour.
+There’s not always a need to limit their behavior.

 However, do keep in mind that cats are obligate carnivores, which means they need to get the vast majority of nutrients in their diet from meat-based protein.
 If your cat is eating so much grass that it’s limiting their appetite for more nutritious foods—or it clearly seems to be making them sick—you’ll need to limit their grass-eating.

 If your furry friend is an indoor cat through and through, it should be pretty easy to keep them from eating grass.
-But if your cat is used to spending a lot of time outdoors—even in a back garden or an enclosed “catio”—it may be harder to control their behaviour unless you monitor them at all times.
+But if your cat is used to spending a lot of time outdoors—even in a backyard or an enclosed “catio”—it may be harder to control their behavior unless you monitor them at all times.

 And not to be a downer, but it’s worth pointing out that free-ranging outdoor cats tend to have significantly shorter lifespans than indoor cats.
 If you think your cat is getting sick because of something they’re eating outside, you might try limiting their access to the great outdoors.